Building Legalization in Croatia 2026 — The Complete Guide

 Frequently Asked Questions

-Can a building be legalized without a building permit?
+Can a structure without a building permit be legalized?

 Yes, if it meets the conditions prescribed by law.
-That is the basic purpose of the procedure.
+That is the fundamental purpose of the process.

-What if the building is not visible on the images?
+What if the structure is not visible on aerial photographs?

 Can an extension be legalized?

-No, if it was carried out after June 21, 2011.
-For such construction, a building permit is required.
+No, if it was built after 21.
+6. 2011.
+A building permit is required for such construction.

 Is legalization worth it?